TeamDoodz/TDLib/README.md

 ### CardInfo IsGem
 Returns true if given card has the Emerald, Ruby, or Sapphire mox sigils.
 ### AssetManager
 General utility for getting files from disk.
+Supports PNG, TXT, CSV, and Asset Bundles.
+## Changelog
+### 1.1.0
+ * Added Asset Bundles to the Asset Manager
+### 1.0.0
+ * Initial Release